AAAAA Tourist Attractions of China: Ningxia

+Xinjiang

 Downgrading

 Tourist sites found deficient by the China National Tourism Administration (merged into the Ministry of Culture and Tourism in 2018) have lost their 5A accreditation due to deficiencies in visitor experience.
 In 2015, Shanhai Pass in Hebei was the first tourist site to be downgraded from 5A.
 The next wave of downgrading occurred in 2016 with the removal of Orange Isle in Hunan and Shenlong Gorge in Chongqing for "security concerns, overpricing, poor environmental management and poor facility maintenance, as well as bad service mainly resulting from a lack of staff members."